nvsecurity/nightvision-vscode/README.md

 2. Open the repo in VSCode

 3. Run and Debug (Press `F5`) to open a new window with the extension loaded

+## Disclaimer

+To use this plugin, you will need a NightVision account.
+The plugin uses NightVision's API and command line to scan the code, scan the running application, and enrich the results provided into the IDE.